Skip to content

 Memory Configuration (Experimental)

-Memory feature allows CodeBuddy Code to maintain persistent memory across sessions, automatically managing project context and learning history.
+Memory allows CodeBuddy Code to maintain persistent memory across sessions, automatically managing project context and learning history.

-Configuration KeyDescriptionExample
+KeyDescriptionExample

 teamMemory.enabledWhether to enable team memory mode (default: false).
 When enabled, project memories are stored in the project directory for team sharingtrue

-Configuration Example:
+Configuration example:

 json